new host

 We are a couple (35 & 36) from Israel.
 For the past 11 years we have been living, learning, and developing together — individually and as a family — through a deep connection to the land and to our life mission.

-I am a forest kindergarten teacher.
+I am (Shayi) a forest kindergarten teacher.
 Children are my best friends.
-I love telling stories, learning new games, and cooking good food.
+I love telling stories, learning new games, and cooking food on the open fire and inside the house :)

 Nadav is a permaculture teacher and traditional tree-care practitioner.
 For the past five years he has been teaching and running courses in northern Israel, focused on permaculture and old tree-care traditions.